-The support and professionalisation of this area is a gap that allows significant operational risk to persist.
-Support is required to ensure Release Management events do not lead to major incidents and do not waste precious release slots.
-In addition, many Release Managers are placed under a significant level of personal risk, due to the use of existing methods and toolsets.
-Conduct risk protection for the bank or organisation and the Release Manager is required.
+The support and professionalization of this area is a gap that allows significant operational risk to persist.
+Support is required to ensure release management events do not lead to major incidents and do not waste precious release slots.
+Many release managers are placed under a significant level of personal risk, due to the use of existing methods and toolsets.
+Conduct risk protection for the bank or organization and the release manager is required.
 These events should not continue to be supported by spreadsheets, email updates and protracted rounds of status calls.

 5 Best Practices

-Release Management Events need to have a clear identity of their own and must be identified as a specific event, with the PMLC/SDLC and not just a set of activities bolted on at the end of the project plan.
-The Release Management Event requires its own detailed planning, managed by dedicated Release Manager who is accountable to the sponsors of the events.
-The Release Manager will establish the quality gates that the project will need to have satisfied before moving into RM.
+Release management events need to have a clear identity of their own and must be identified as a specific event.
+The release management Event requires detailed planning, managed by a dedicated release manager who is accountable to the sponsors of the events.
+The release manager will establish the quality gates that the project will need to have satisfied before moving into release management.

 Collaboration and Communication

-The creation and execution of a Release Management Plan (RMP) requires a high level of collaboration and communication, managed by the Release Manager and supported directly by RMT tools.
+The creation and execution of a release management plan (RMP) requires a high level of collaboration and communication, managed by the release manager and supported directly by release management tools.
 This should provide an integral dynamic approach for providing real-time status, the facilitation of conference calls and SMS/internal Instant Messaging and effectively a mission control for the RME.

-The RME can be a major risk event and therefore there is a need for industrial strength risk and control processes and capabilities.
-These must underpin the accountability and responsibility of all contributors, stakeholders and sponsors.
-This includes CRAID management functionality and the ability to record all key decision making, as well as a repository to store the artefacts and data points that underpinned those decisions.
+The RME can be a major risk event and therefore there is a need for industrial-strength risk and control processes and capabilities.
+These must underpin the accountability and responsibility of all contributors, stakeholders, and sponsors.
+This includes CRAID management functionality and the ability to record all key decision-making, as well as a repository to store the artifacts and data points that underpinned those decisions.